 - Request a Taxpayer Assistance Order

-- Challenge the tax if the time period has not expired or the IRS failed to follow proper procedure
+- Challenge the tax if the period has not expired or the IRS failed to follow the proper procedure

 Earned Income Tax Credit (EITC)

-EITC is a tax credit that reduces the amount of tax you owe, and may give you a refund.
-This credit is for people who have earned income from working for someone or are self employed.
+EITC is a tax credit that reduces the taxes you owe and may give you a refund.
+This credit is for people who have earned income from working for someone or are self-employed.
 Click here to learn more.

-Currently South Carolina Legal Services has 9 offices that provide legal assistance to South Carolina residents.
-If you want to know if you qualify for legal aid, regarding a tax problem with the IRS or any other civil case, you can call us at 1-888-346-5592.
+Currently, South Carolina Legal Services has nine offices that provide legal assistance to South Carolina residents.
+If you want to know if you qualify for legal aid regarding a tax problem with the IRS or any other civil case, you can call us at 1-888-346-5592.